In this guide we’ll take a look at the best orchid foods for the UK market.

 Where should I position my orchid?

-Orchids do of course need light and too little light will result in dull, green leaves.
-However, too much light will turn the leaves yellow.
 Try to find a bright place out of direct sunlight for your orchid.
-Near a north facing window usually suits them very well.
-Most orchids like daytime temperatures of about 21 degrees Celsius and a night time temperature of between 13 and 15.
+Near a north facing window usually suits them well.
+Most orchids like daytime temperatures of about 18°C and a night time temperature of about 10°C.

 Of course, during winter this isn’t always possible, so you just need to make sure you keep it in the warmest room that still has sufficient sunlight.

 Don’t place your orchid near any drafts or radiators – fluctuations in temperature will not be appreciated by these plants!